bvreede/zincfinger/README.md

 ## 2. Identify orthologs between species

+(Only useful if in the previous step you have worked with multiple species...)
 Use the script **compara2orths.py**.
 This script mines ensembl compara (see http://ensemblgenomes.org/info/data/pan_compara) to identify orthologs between the proteins in your database.
 It saves the identified orthologs to per-species databases in the 'orthologs' folder.
 - Before you start, ensure that for each species, only one fasta file exists in the 'sequences' folder (species are identified by a four-character specification; see 0.2).

 _Customize:_